Theotherguy011/POE/README.md

 Linked claim submissions from the Lecturer Dashboard to the Claims History page.
 Improved data binding between pages to display up-to-date claim statuses.

+Programming POE: Final Part

+This is the final part of the POE where we improved it one more time in order for it to meet the final standards.

+Things we've added to the POE:
+* Automation for final payment based on the hours worked and hourly rate.
+* System to check claims against predefined criteria.
+* Automaticall generate invoices or reports

+Others things that were added to the POE:
+* Video
+* PowerPoint Presentation
+* Updated Report